cuvva/terms/terms.md

 ## 2. Our Services

-We're an independent insurance intermediary acting on your behalf to arrange motor insurance.
+We're an independent insurance intermediary acting on your behalf to arrange motor insurance and/or travel insurance.

-Cuvva acts on your behalf in obtaining either of two products (**Products**): a short-term product (**Short-term**); and a subscription product (**Subscription**).
+Cuvva acts on your behalf in obtaining either of two products (**Products**): short-term motor insurance (**Short-term**); and  travel insurance (**Travel**).

 The Products are underwritten by insurance companies (**Insurers**), not Cuvva.
-To purchase a Product, you need to agree to a contract with the relevant Insurer (**Insurance Contract**) which will govern the terms and conditions on which the nominated vehicle is insured.
+To purchase a Product, you need to agree to a contract with the relevant Insurer (**Insurance Contract**).
+This will govern the terms and conditions on which the nominated vehicle is insured or individuals are insured.

 **Cuvva doesn't provide personal recommendations or advice.
 Cuvva hasn't carried out an analysis of the market to identify the best possible offer for you.** You'll need to make your own choice on whether the product is suitable for your needs.

-The Short-term product is provided by a single insurer on a non-exclusive basis (meaning we may use a different Insurer each time you use the Short-term Product).
-The Subscription product is provided by a single insurer on an exclusive basis (meaning you receive your Subscription from the same Insurer).
+Our Short-term and Travel products are each provided by a single insurer on a non-exclusive basis.
 Details of the relevant Insurer can be found within your Insurance Contract prior to purchasing either Product, and/or are available on request.

 Currently it is not possible to purchase our Products when outside the UK.